gabrielguerrero/ngrx-traits/libs/ngrx-traits/signals/api-docs.md

 the same name as the original call, which accepts either the original parameters or a Signal or Observable of the same type as the original parameters.
-The original call can only have zero or one parameter, use an object with multiple props as first param if you need more.</p>
+The original call can only have zero or one parameter, use an object with multiple props as first param if you need more.
+If the name start with an underscore, the call will be private and all generated methods will also start with an underscore, making it only accessible inside the store.</p>

 **Kind**: global function
 **Warning**: The default mapPipe is [exhaustMap](https://www.learnrxjs.io/learn-rxjs/operators/transformation/exhaustmap).
 If your call returns an observable that does not complete after the first value is emitted, any changes to the input params will be ignored.
 Either specify [switchMap](https://www.learnrxjs.io/learn-rxjs/operators/transformation/switchmap) as mapPipe, or use [take(1)](https://www.learnrxjs.io/learn-rxjs/operators/filtering/take) or [first()](https://www.learnrxjs.io/learn-rxjs/operators/filtering/first) as part of your call.